noog6/poc-robot-ai-assistant/README.md

+# Remember the time...
+> ... when you wanted to make a realtime AI assistant run on common consumer embedded hardware?
+Then maybe attach a servo or some sensors to see howAI can handle this functionality?
+This project contains the changes needed to convert the below Realtime Assistant PoC so that itis able to run on the Raspaberry Pi Zero W (both hardware versions 1.1 or 2).
+After that, then we extend it with some new robotic specific capabilities.
+>
+> ## Converting for the Raspberry Pi
+> When starting with Raspbian (or some other Ubuntu-ish) OS, version 3.12 of Python is not available in pre-built format, so you must get the source and build it yourself from source.
+>
+> Installing uv is ok, but getting uv to build multiple libraries at the same time can bring a small embedded device to a grinding halt.
+Modifying the pyproject.toml to only sync one library at a time worked for me to install most external dependancies one at a time.
+Save the largest libraries for last (I'm lookin at you numpy, pydantic and pandas...).
+Once these libraries are available in a prebuilt format for this platform, this step will be much easier.
+>
+> DuckDB does not build in a reasonable timeframe on the Raspberry Pi Zero, so it was removed from the project and SQLite was used instead.
+(Thanks Dan for having multiple options already available!)
+>
 # POC Python Realtime API o1 assistant
 > This is a proof of concept for using the OpenAI's [Realtime API](https://openai.com/index/introducing-the-realtime-api/) to chain tools, call o1-preview & o1-mini, [structure output](https://openai.com/index/introducing-structured-outputs-in-the-api/) responses, and glimpse into the future of **AI assistant powered engineering**.
 >